strigo/wryte/README.md

 ## Usage

 ### CLI

-Wryte provides a basic CLI to showoff output.
+Wryte provides a basic CLI to show-off output.
 You can utilize it by first installing the required dependencies:

 ```
 $ pip install wryte[cli]